gadse/basstronaut.de/contact.md

 Whether you want to collab or just say some nice words, message me anytime!
 Just keep in mind that obligations (such as sleep) might cause some delay with answers. :)

 Also, feel free to join my Discord server!
-That way you'll be the first to know what I'm cookin' up in my DAW, or when and where I play.
+That way you'll be the first to know what I'm cookin' up in my studio, or when and where I play.

 ## Contact Options